-The small prototype of the back unwinding of the covered yarn tube refers to that the wrapping of the outer cover yarn to the core yarn is formed at the back end of the hollow spindle.
-Its mechanical structure sketch is as follows:
+The small prototype of back unwinding of the covered yarn tube refers to the idea that the wrapping of the outer cover yarn to the core yarn is formed at the back end of the hollow spindle.
+Its mechanical sketch is as follows:

 1 Core yarn bobbin, 2 Core yarn, 3 Tensioner, 4 Yarn guide, 5 Hollow spindle, 6 Gear, 7 Conveyor belt, 8 Motor 1, 9 Covered yarn tube, 10 Outer cover yarn, 11 Friction tensioner, 12 Motor 2, 13 Grooved drum, 14 Fancy yarn tube, 15 Yarn frame, 16 Spring

-Fig. 2 Mechanical structural diagram of covered yarn small prototype with back unwinding of covered yarn tube
+Fig. 2 Mechanical, structural diagram of small, covered yarn prototype with back unwinding of the covered yarn tube

-The drawing system and winding system of the covered yarn small prototype with back unwinding of the covered yarn tube are the same as that with front unwinding of the covered yarn tube.
-The wrapping system is different.
-When the core yarn passes through the hollow spindle, the motor 1 drives the hollow spindle to rotate by the conveyor belt, and the hollow spindle drives the rotation of the covered yarn tube fixed thereon, so that the outer cover yarn of the core yarn is rotated and unwound.
-And every time the hollow spindle rotates, the outer cover yarn is also covered around the core yarn.
-Because of the function of friction tensioner, the outer cover yarn will not be unwound and slough-off because of the centrifugal force of the rotation of the covered yarn tube, but will be unwound actively according to the need of the core yarn covering, so that the outer cover yarn can be evenly covered on the core yarn[7-8].
+The drawing system and winding system of the small, covered yarn prototype with back unwinding of the covered yarn tube are the same as that with front unwinding of the covered yarn tube, but the wrapping systems are different.
+When the core yarn passes through the hollow spindle, motor 1 drives the hollow spindle to rotate by the conveyor belt, and the hollow spindle drives the rotation of the fixed, covered yarn tube, so that the outer cover yarn of the core yarn is rotated and unwound.
+Then, every time the hollow spindle rotates, the outer cover yarn is also covered around the core yarn.
+Based on the functionality of the friction tensioner, the outer cover yarn will not be unwound and slough-off because of the centrifugal force of the rotation of the covered yarn tube but will be actively unwound according to the needs of the core yarn covering, so that the outer cover yarn can be evenly covered on the core yarn[7-8].

-4 Commissioning analysis of covered yarn small prototype
+4 Commissioning analysis of small, covered yarn prototype

-The parameters of the motor 1 in the covered yarn small prototype are: 15 W, 0.12 A, 220 V, 50 Hz, 1.5 μF, 1300 r/min.
-The parameters of the motor 2 are: 6 W, 0.13 A, 220 V, 50/60 Hz, 0.8 μF, 48 r/min.
-The rotation speed of the motor 1 is much larger than the rotation speed of the motor 2.
-Only when the rotation speed of the motor 1 is greater than that of the motor 2 can a good winding be achieved.
-Moreover, in the case of a slow rotation speed of the motor 2, if the rotation speed of the motor is too slow, a serious core leakage phenomenon will occur, and the formed fancy yarn effect is poor; and when the rotation speed of the motor 2 is slow, the rotation speed of the motor 1 is too fast, the outer cover yarn is covered too tightly and the yarn is folded, the formed fancy yarn is hard and the outer cover yarn has overlapping particles, which affects the aesthetics and performance of the fancy yarn.
+The parameters of motor 1 in the covered yarn small prototype are: 15 W, 0.12 A, 220 V, 50 Hz, 1.5 μF, and 1300 r/min.
+The parameters of motor 2 are: 6 W, 0.13 A, 220 V, 50/60 Hz, 0.8 μF, and 48 r/min.
+The rotational speed of motor 1 is much larger than the rotational speed of motor 2.
+Only when the rotational speed of motor 1 is greater than that of motor 2 can good winding be achieved.
+Moreover, in the case of the rotational speed of motor 2, if the rotational speed of the motor is too slow, significant core leakage may occur, and the formed fancy yarn effect is poor, but when the rotational speed of motor 2 is slow, the rotational speed of motor 1 is too fast, the outer cover yarn will be covered too tightly and the yarn will be folded.
+In this situation, the formed fancy yarn is hard and the outer cover yarn has overlapping particles, which affects the aesthetics and performance of the fancy yarn.

 4.1 Twist test

-The effect and performance of the covered yarn formed by different assembly methods are also different.
-After debugging and testing, the two kinds of different types of covered yarn small prototype can form a good covered yarn when the motor 1 rotates at 360 r/min and the motor 2 rotates at 6 r/min.
-The different effects and properties of the covered yarn formed under the conditions are shown in Tables 1 and 2.
+The effects and performance of the covered yarn formed by different assembly methods are also different.
+After debugging and testing, the two different types of small, covered yarn prototypes can form a good, covered yarn when motor 1 rotates at 360 r/min and motor 2 rotates at 6 r/min.
+The different effects and properties of the covered yarn formed under these conditions are shown in Tables 1 and 2.

-Tab.1 Twist test data table
+Table 1 Twist test data table